Convergence of the conjugate gradient method with unbounded operators: Proof of Theorem and additional observations

-\begin{remark} Still with reference to the Nemi\-rovskiy-Polyak analysis \cite{Nemirovskiy-Polyak-1985} for bounded $A$, it is worth pointing out a subtle improvement of our proof.
-In \cite{Nemirovskiy-Polyak-1985} one does not make use of the very useful property that $\mu_\sigma$ is only supported on $[\lambda_1,\lambda_\infty]$ with $\mu_\sigma(\{\lambda_1\})=0$.
-The sole measure-theoretic information used therein is that $\lambda=0$ is not an atom for $\mu_\sigma$.
-Then, instead of naturally splitting the integration as in \eqref{eq:est0} above, in \cite{Nemirovskiy-Polyak-1985} one separates the small and the large spectral values at a threshold $\gamma_N=\min\{\lambda_1^{(N)},\delta_N^{-1/2}\}$.
-Clearly $\gamma_N\to 0$, because $\delta_N\to\infty$ since $A$ is bounded (see Remark \ref{rem:caseIcaseII} above), and through a somewhat lengthy analysis of the integration for $\lambda<\gamma_N$ and $\lambda\geqslant\gamma_N$ one reduces both integrations to one over $[0,\gamma_N)$.
-This finally pulls out the upper bound $\mu_\sigma([0,\gamma_N))$, which vanishes as $N\to\infty$ precisely because $\mu_\sigma$ is atom-less at $\lambda=0$.
-Our proof shortens the overall argument and applies both to the bounded and to the unbounded case, with no need to introduce the $\gamma_N$ cut-off. \end{remark}
+Our proof generalises the Nemi\-rovskiy-Polyak analysis \cite{Nemirovskiy-Polyak-1985} with a crucial technical novelty that is necessary when $A$ is unbounded, and in fact it also yields a subtle improvement of the old argument for the bounded case.
+More precisely, in \cite{Nemirovskiy-Polyak-1985} one does \emph{not} make use of the very useful property that $\mu_\sigma$ is only supported on $[\lambda_1,\lambda_\infty]$, which is the outcome of the somewhat laborious path that led to Proposition \ref{prop:properties_of_zeros}(v) here.
+The sole measure-theoretic information used in \cite{Nemirovskiy-Polyak-1985} is that $\lambda=0$ is not an atom for $\mu_\sigma$.
+Then in \cite{Nemirovskiy-Polyak-1985}, instead of naturally splitting the integration as in \eqref{eq:est0} above, one separates the small and the large spectral values at a threshold $\gamma_N=\min\{\lambda_1^{(N)},\delta_N^{-1/2}\}$.
+Clearly $\gamma_N\to 0$, because $\delta_N\to +\infty$ since $A$ is bounded (see Remark \ref{rem:caseIcaseII} above), and through a somewhat lengthy analysis of the integration for $\lambda<\gamma_N$ and $\lambda\geqslant\gamma_N$ one reduces both integrations to one over $[0,\gamma_N)$.
+Then one finally pulls out the upper bound $\mu_\sigma([0,\gamma_N))$, which vanishes as $N\to\infty$ precisely because $\mu_\sigma$ is atom-less at $\lambda=0$.
+In the unbounded case such a scheme cannot work: $\delta_N$ does not necessarily diverge and only the information that $\mu_\sigma$ is supported at the right of, and possibly at, $\lambda_1$ makes the final estimate meaningful.
+Furthermore, in retrospect, by splitting the integration as in \eqref{eq:est0} and not in the old manner of \cite{Nemirovskiy-Polyak-1985}, our proof shortens the overall argument and applies both to the bounded and to the unbounded case, with no need to introduce the $\gamma_N$ cut-off. \end{remark}